sammothxc/ht-tools-suite/README.md

 Tool for Hitmen to report Instagram accounts and posts.

 # Setup
-Tested on Chrome and Firefox, theoretically works on Edge and Safari.
+Tested on Chrome, Firefox, Safari, and Edge.

 ## Dependencies
 Linux and Mac: